 Important information about Halls of Residence

-You'll be able to select your preferred Halls of Residence and room type, subject to availability.
-Allocation is at the sole discretion of AUB; there is no right of appeal against allocation of rooms in halls.
+- You'll be able to select your preferred Halls of Residence and room type, subject to availability.
+Allocation is at the sole discretion of AUB; there's no right of appeal against allocation of rooms in halls.

 - The rent per week is detailed on the individual halls boxes above and is paid termly in advance.

 - Rent is inclusive of all bills, excluding a TV licence.
 Halls of residence booking forms are legally binding contracts, for full-time tenancies.

 - We comply with the UK/Guild HE and ANUK codes of practice for student accommodation.
 The UUK/Guild HE and ANUK codes were developed specifically for educational establishments.

 - Members of the Codes are independently audited to ensure that halls of residence meet specified standards.